Water Rights Lawsuit

 A federal trial court ruled the Agua Caliente does not have an aboriginal right (a right that predates the federal government) but does have a reserved right (right to water necessary to fulfill the primary purpose of a reservation) to the region’s groundwater.
 However, the ruling acknowledged that there is legitimate room for disagreement over whether the law currently supports a reserved right to groundwater for Agua Caliente.

 The Ninth Circuit Court of Appeals denied the water agencies' appeal, upholding the Agua Caliente's reserved right to groundwater.
-The agencies now could request an appeal from the Supreme Court or the case could move on to the next phase of the trial.
+The Supreme Court denied an opportunity to review the lower court ruling.

-DWA and CVWD will continue to advance their defense of the public’s water rights during the appeal process – if the current ruling is upheld, Agua Caliente could gain control over an unquantified portion of the groundwater that is used to supply drinking water to the region.
+DWA and CVWD will continue to advance their defense of the public’s water rights during the next phases of the case.

 Current Status of the Coachella Valley Groundwater Basin: